 TechTown’s SWOT City program combines economic development and start-up acceleration strategies to transform historically underserved neighborhoods into vibrant and dense communities.
-Currently, TechTown works in Detroit’s Brightmoor, East Jefferson, Grandmont Rosedale, Hope Village, Osborn and University District neighborhoods.
+Currently, TechTown works in Detroit’s Brightmoor, East Jefferson, Grandmont Rosedale, Hope Village, Osborn, Southwest, and University District neighborhoods.

 Rather than serving businesses alone, TechTown sees a broader obligation to create an enabling environment for economic development — one that addresses five pillars of neighborhood stability: Economy and Employment, Safety, Education, Housing and Social/Civic Engagement.